DFE-Digital/record-concerns-support-trusts/ConcernsCaseWork/ConcernsCaseWork.API/README.md

 ## Accessing the API

-This API will launch a swagger page by default, which lists all available endpoints.
+This API has a swagger page accessible at <url>/swagger, which lists all available endpoints.

 Authorisation is handled by an api key sent in the HTTP request header ```'ConcernsApiKey'```.